 Thanks to Paul Laughton, the original creator of BASIC! and of this document.
+Mr. Laughton has put this document in the Public Domain.

 Thanks also to Mike Leavitt of Lansdowne, VA, USA, for his many contributions and long-time support.